(1) Do you exclusively deal in luxury real estate?

 Please note that exemptions may apply in certain circumstances, such as health, marriage breakdown, serious illness, or eligible relocation.
 It's advisable to consult with a tax professional to understand your specific obligations.

-(6) What are my closing costs?
+(7) What are my closing costs?

 For Buyers: When purchasing a property in Whistler, there are several closing costs to anticipate beyond the purchase price.
 The BC Property Transfer Tax (PTT) is tiered, with 1% on the first $200,000 of the purchase price, 2% up to $2 million, 3% up to $3 million, and an additional 2% on the residential portion above $3 million, making the effective marginal rate 5% for amounts above $3 million.
 Buyers of new builds or certain nightly-rental properties may also be subject to GST at 5%.
 Additional expenses typically include legal fees and disbursements, title insurance (if selected or required by the lender), home inspections, appraisals, and prorated adjustments for strata fees, property taxes, and utilities.
 Because exemptions and amounts can vary, it is important to confirm the specifics with your lawyer or accountant before closing.

 For Sellers: Sellers in Whistler should plan for real estate commission, which are typically structured around 3% of the sale price (with the exception of the first $100K which can be 6-7%, as well as legal fees an disbursements for conveyancing and title transfer.
 Costs may also include mortgage discharge fees and potential prepayment penalties.
 Non-resident sellers have additional considerations, including the requirement for a CRA clearance certificate and possible withholding obligations, which your lawyer or accountant can guide you through.
-There are general guidelines only: I do not provide tax or legal advice, and all closing details should be verified with qualified professionals.
+There are general guidelines only: We do not provide tax or legal advice, and all closing details should be verified with qualified professionals.

-(7) What are the zoning and permitted uses for properties in Whistler?
+(8) What are the zoning and permitted uses for properties in Whistler?

 Zoning and permitted uses in Whistler vary depending on the type of property.
 Standard residential properties are generally limited to long-term occupancy, with nightly rentals prohibited.
 Phase 1 properties allow unlimited owner use and, where permitted, nightly rentals, provided a valid RMOW business licence is obtained.
 Phase 2 properties, such as hotel or condo-hotel units, typically have limited owner use - often with seasonal caps of roughly 28 days in winter and 28 days in summer, depending on the covenant - and participation in the rental pool with on-site management is common.
 Tourist accommodation properties permit visitor lodging under the appropriate zoning and business licence requirements.
 Employee housing units have ownership and occupancy restrictions favouring resident workers and benefit from reliable, year-round demand.
-I personally verify zoning, covenants, strata bylaws, and licence requirements for each property before you proceed with an offer, ensuring clarity and compliance.
+We verify zoning, covenants, bylaws, and licence requirements for each property before you proceed with an offer, ensuring clarity and compliance.